gildesmarais/sql_lint/README.md

-# SqlLint
+# SqlLint: Your SQL Quality Guardian for Rails

-## Level Up Your Rails SQL: Catch Issues Early with SqlLint
+## Catch SQL Pitfalls Early, Boost Performance, and Streamline Development

 SqlLint is a **minimalist, RuboCop-style SQL linter** designed to seamlessly integrate with your Rails test suite.
 It automatically catches common and DBMS-specific SQL pitfalls, helping you **write more robust, performant, and secure SQL queries** right when you're developing them.

 ---

 ## Why SqlLint?
+Empowering Developers with Proactive SQL Quality

-Databases are often the silent bottleneck and source of subtle bugs.
-SqlLint acts as your vigilant guardrail, providing **real-time feedback** during your test runs.
-This means you can:
+Databases are critical, yet SQL-related issues often surface late in the development cycle, leading to costly fixes and performance bottlenecks.
+SqlLint addresses this by providing **proactive, real-time feedback** directly within your Rails test suite.
+This empowers you to:

 - **Prevent Performance Regressions**: Catch missing `LIMIT` clauses before they hit production.
 - **Avoid Data Anomalies**: Be warned about potentially unsafe `UNION` usage.